airborne-commando/OPSEC-OSINT-Tools/README.md

 Such can include for example [casesearch](https://ujsportal.pacourts.us/casesearch) in Pennsylvania Courts.

+For many others, access can be found on their respective state judiciary or court system websites, often via a search labeled “case search,” “court records,” or “case information.”

+Note:

+Providing an exhaustive, official state-by-state list of online non-federal court case search portals for all 50 U.S. states is challenging because each state manages its own judiciary case access system, and the availability and comprehensiveness vary widely.
+You'll have to do your own research into this.

 - [Professional and academic publications](https://www.lawinsider.com/dictionary/academic-publication)

   - Academic Publication means the publication of an abstract, article or paper in a journal or electronic repository, or its presentation at a conference or seminar.